 We tend to take our automatic garage door openers for granted — like running water out of the tap until the well runs dry.
-When our garage doors stop working, it can suddenly feel like we’re back in the stone ages.
+When our garage doors stop working, it can suddenly feel like we’re back to shed doors and carriage houses.
 Do you even know how to open a garage door manually?

 All automatic garage door openers have an option to open manually.
 This needs to be done if you’ve lost the remote, the garage door opener has a problem and needs repaired, or another part of the garage door needs repaired.
 The good news is it’s very easy to disconnect your garage door opener so you can open the door manually.